Basketmaker III period

-The Basketmaker III Era is preceded by the Late Basketmaker II Era, and is followed by the Pueblo I Era.
+The Basketmaker III period is preceded by the Late Basketmaker II period, and is followed by the Pueblo I period.

 Architecture

-In the Basketmaker III Era people continued to live in pit-houses, but the architecture changed.
+In the Basketmaker III period, people continued to live in pit-houses, but the architecture changed.
 Now the houses were larger, included division on the space into sections, a large central hearth, addition of vestibules, and slabs of stone were used to line the walls.